Layout

 Using this KPI will show you how newer products compare with your older ones.
 It will also help you to filter out bottlenecks with new product launches.

-Customer Satisfaction Score (CSAT)
+Customer Satisfaction Score (CSAT) or Net Promoter Score (NPS)

-Companies can start tracking CSAT by conducting customer surveys.
-These surveys contain subjective questions that solicit the users’ honest opinions about how well a product was able to satisfy them.
+Companies can start tracking CSAT by conducting customer surveys, which can be used to gather feedback from both existing and new users.
+These surveys contain subjective questions that solicit the users’ honest opinions about how well a product could satisfy them.
+By targeting both current customers and new users, businesses can gain insights into the satisfaction levels of their entire customer base and identify areas for improvement to enhance the overall customer experience.

 Customer feedback from surveys can include open-ended questions that are cross-checked with other data or number scales to rate the features of a product from 1-10 or 1-5.